 5 Cuban Style Salsa moves you can do NOW

-Anybody can do the steps we will cover on this post.
+Anybody can do the steps we will cover in this post.
 Even professionals should train and perfect them because they are the basis of many salsa moves.

-This step is simple yet one of the most important one if you want to dance salsa Cuban style well.
-I mentioned earlier that you should do 6 steps on a basic cycle.
-In this one we will only do 4.
-In reality, we do the six steps, but two of them are in position.
-The important factor here is to use your hip and shoulder to create a proper balance on this move.
-That’s where most students get it wrong.
-They just step and shift all their weight in one direction, and find it impossible to follow the rhythm.
+This step is simple yet one of the most important ones if you want to dance salsa Cuban style well.
+I mentioned earlier that you should do six steps on a basic cycle.
+In this one, we will only do 4.
+In reality, we do the six steps, but two are in position.
+The essential factor here is to use your hip and shoulder to create a proper balance on this move.
+Unfortunately, that’s where most students get it wrong.
+They step and shift all their weight in one direction and find it impossible to follow the rhythm.

-We will play a simple rumba song that uses the clave extensively to help you with this step.
-Remember, at the beginning you want to find the beat more than doing steps.
-The best way to do that is by listening to music styles that are heavy with the instrument you are trying to identify.
-In our case it’s the clave.
+We will play a simple rumba song, that uses the clave extensively, to help you with this step.
+Remember, in the beginning; you want to find the beat more than doing steps.
+The best way to do that is by listening to heavy music styles with the instrument you are trying to identify.
+In our case, it’s the clave.
 Therefore, listen to rumba songs and make your basic salsa steps on them.

 Once you learn how to isolate the clave, dancing salsa and listening to salsa music will be easy.

-This step is a side to side one, where you shift your weight in one direction then come back to centre.
-Then you go to the other direction and come again back to the starting position.
+This step is side-to-side, where you shift your weight in one direction and then come back to the center.
+Then you go in the other direction and return to the starting position again.

 In salsa Cuban style, you will see this step often.
 It borrows from Son, but experienced dancers like to use it, especially when they are close to their partners and the music dictates it.
-It’s one of the most effective way for you to learn to be on beat, because you basically cover all the clave steps since you walk on the 8 count beats.
-As the man moves forward the lady goes backward.
-Then, when she moves forward, the man in turn moves back.
+It’s one of the most effective ways to learn to be on the beat because you cover all the clave steps since you walk on the 8-count beats.
+As the man moves forward, the lady goes backward.
+Then, when she moves forward, the man, in turn, moves back.
 Additionally, you can add the first step we just saw at the end of this move.

 This particular step tends to be repeated twice in a row.
 Then as the male dancer holds the female arms high, he finishes with the first set of steps I just showed.

-Very similar to the second step we just saw, this one is done in a lateral way.
+Very similar to the second step we just saw, this one is done laterally.
 As we move our feet on each note, we use our shoulders and hips to create a gentle tension with our partner.
-Here again, it’s not your feet that do not do the work, but more the other parts of the body aforementioned.
+Again, it’s not your feet that do the work, but more the other body parts aforementioned.

-To go to the left the man starts with the right foot while the lady uses the right.
-After one or two basic steps have been executed, the partners do the same motion but in the opposite direction.
+To go to the left, the man starts with the right foot while the lady uses the right.
+Then, after one or two basic steps have been executed, the partners make the same motion but in the opposite direction.

-On this move, the first step is done behind the supporting leg (1) with the left leg behind the right for man (and the opposite for woman).
-On the beat number 5, we do the same movement with the opposite leg.
-Very good exercise to learn to isolate parts of your body, so that you feel confident when you dance.
+On beat number 5, we do the same movement with the opposite leg.
+It’s an excellent exercise in learning to isolate parts of your body so that you feel confident when you dance.

-This move is what you are likely to encounter in most salsa dance classes.
-This basic salsa move request that you take a move forward as your partner moves backward.
-Then as she moves forward you move backward.
+You are likely to encounter this move in most salsa dance classes.
+This basic salsa move requests that you step forward as your partner goes backward.
+Then as she moves forward, you move back.
 For ladies, the motion is the opposite.
-Indeed, you move backward as the man moves forward, then advance forward as he moves backward.
+Indeed, you move backward as the man moves forward, then advance as he moves backward.

-We can now start to play with the moves and put them in order as we see fit and how logic dictates.
-For example, we can start with move1 and 5 followed by 2 and 3 then 4.
+We can now start to play with the moves and put them in whatever order we like.
+For example, we can begin with moves 1 and 5, followed by 2 and 3, then 4.

 The benefit of this exercise is that it trains you to coordinate moves that you learn in a dance pattern.
-One of the key problems with students, is they tend to forget the steps they learned in the studio once they go out dancing.
-It is normal as you need to practice often.
-With this exercise, you also learn to organise moves together, since you are unlikely to learn every move at once.
+A critical problem with students is that they tend to forget the steps they learned in the studio once they go out dancing.
+It’s to be expected; since you need to practice often.
+With this exercise, you also learn to organize moves together since you are unlikely to know every move at once.
 It’s also a great way to remember them.